lollipopman/coproc-blog-post/README.md

 printf 'from epoch func: %s\n' "$unix_epoch"
 ```

-You might assume that the calling of `epoch` occurs within the main Bash
+You might assume that the calling of the `epoch` function occurs within
-process, in contrast to the execution of `date`.
-However, when a bash
+the main Bash process, in contrast to the execution of the external
-function is executed, within a command substitution, Bash forks a
+command `date`.
+However, when a bash function is executed, within a
-process and executes the function in a child process or subshell.
-So
+command substitution, Bash forks a process and executes the function in
-effectively the function is executed as a separate command like `date`
+a child process or subshell.
+So effectively the function is executed as
-rather than as part of the main Bash process.
-Try running
+a external command like `date` rather than as part of the main Bash
-`strace --trace=process` on the above snippet to see the forked
+process.
+Try running `strace --trace=process` on the above snippet to
-children.
+see the creation of the forked children.

 Because a function is executed in a separate process, when using command
-substitution, a naive memoization strategy for a `rando` function that
+substitution, a naive memoization strategy for a `rando` function, that
-returns the same random value for any input might look like this:
+returns the same random value for any input, might look like this:

 ``` bash
 #!/bin/bash